mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCWithPermanentStatus (0x15)
 '''''''''''''''''''''''''''''''''''''
-The client can request a list of DTCs with permanent status (once reported, never heal).
+This sub-function can be used by the client to request a list of DTCs with permanent status (once reported, never cleared by healing).

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+
 | Name                                         | Bit Length  | Value     | Description                    | Present |